gilgameshjw/hydejack-starter-kit/WORK/README.md

 #### Collaborative Systems

-TaxiQ is an app developed for giving London's black cab drivers a real time overview over the taxi ranks.
+TaxiQ is an app developed to give London's cab drivers a real time overview of the taxi ranks.
 I also helped faxi (now kinto join) with recommendations, GPS processing algorithms and community evaluations via an app. highlights are IMO: